jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 Configure cluster operator to watch all namespaces:

-- Edit the ´resources/cluster-operator/050-Deployment-strimzi-cluster-operator.yaml´ file.
+- Edit the `resources/cluster-operator/050-Deployment-strimzi-cluster-operator.yaml` file.
-- Set the value of the STRIMZI_NAMESPACE environment variable to *
+- Set the value of the **STRIMZI_NAMESPACE** environment variable to *

 Since we have configured the Cluster Operator to watch all namespaces, it's required to configure additional ClusterRoleBindings to grant cluster-wide access to the Cluste Operator.